 All core samples were logged and split by wet diamond saw with half sent to the lab for analysis and half stored securely in a garage in Mont Laurier.
 The core sample lengths were selected depending on geological boundaries and visual graphite mineralization.
 Additional QA/QC procedures include inserting blanks into the core sample stream at industry standard intervals with duplicate core samples taken at intervals of twenty.
 Total of 74 samples were sent in two batches to SGS Lab for assaying, including 5 duplicates and 4 blanks.
-Core samples are prepped and analyzed by SGS Laboratories, Lakefield, Ontario using SGS code GE/GO/GC_CS A05V.
-During analysis, the core samples are dried, pulverized, leached and roasted at 550° Celsius for one hour to remove all organic carbon.
+Core samples were prepped and analyzed by SGS Laboratories, Lakefield, Ontario using SGS code GE/GO/GC_CS A05V.
+During analysis, the core samples are dried, pulverized, leached, and roasted at 550° Celsius for one hour to remove all organic carbon.
 Carbonate carbon is then leached/evolved using HCI.
 The sample is then dried to remove the chlorides.
 The residue is mixed with metal accelerators and placed in the LECO IR combustion system.
 The residual carbon is taken as graphitic carbon.
 With high grade carbon, samples are wetted with methanol prior to acid addition.
 The results are exported via computer, online, data fed to the Laboratory Information Management System with secure audit trail.

-All these laboratories are independent of MN, Graphite Energy Corp. and the property vendors.
+All these laboratories are independent of Graphano, Manganese X Energy Corp., Manganese X Energy Corp., and the property vendors Afzaal Pirzada).
 Sample location for 2015 sampling is shown in Figure 15 and details are provided in Table 11.